 Welcome to the Health and Behavioral Innovations in Technology (HABIT) research group.
-We design, develop, test, and disseminate techology-delivered interventions for health behavior change.
+We design, develop, test, and disseminate technology-delivered interventions for health behavior change.
 Our goals are to develop and test technologies to help one million people quit smoking, eat healthy and lose weight.

+Bricker, J.B., Mull, K.E., Sullivan, B.M., Forman, E.M.
 Efficacy of telehealth acceptance and commitment therapy for weight loss: a pilot randomized clinical trial.

 Bricker, J.B., Watson, N.L., Mull, K.E., Sullivan, B.M., Heffner J.L.
 Efficacy of Smartphone Applications for Smoking Cessation: A Randomized Clinical Trial.